 There is one thing I really wanted to do when in Egypt, to visit the famous pyramids.
 We did not manage to do so this time, and that means there is another reason to go back one day soon.

-There were always some sport activities for anyone to join in, like yoga, water polo, aqua aerobic, and the temperature in the pools was very pleasant.
+There were always some sports activities for anyone to join in, like yoga, water polo, aqua aerobics, and the temperature in the pools was very pleasant.